Leopardstown Christmas Festival sees high demand and drama on opening day

 Ellie Mac’s preparation for her first Grade One race was not helped by the dramatic fall of her jockey Bryan Cooper in the second race of the day.

-He was on board the favourite Coeur Sublime and in a comfortable second place when the horse ploughed into the last fence and Cooper took a nasty fall.
+He was on board the favourite Coeur Sublime and in a comfortable second place when the horse ploughed into the last fence, giving Cooper a nasty fall.

 He was replaced by jockey David Mullins in the six-horse race, but it hardly mattered, as Ellie Mac made a bad start and never recovered.
 She trailed in last by a good distance.